Tsugaru lacquerware Tsugaru nuri

 - 4. Preparation

-On top of the undercoating, a speckled pattern of preparatory lacquer (combining sugurome lacquer with pigments and albumen) is applied.
-Patterns are applied to all sides using a small spatula, and the lacquer is thoroughly dried to the core over approximately 5 days.
+On top of the undercoat, a speckled pattern is drawn with preparatory lacquer, which is a mixture of sugurome lacquer, pigments and egg white.
+Patterns are applied to all the surfaces using a small spatula, and the lacquer is thoroughly dried to the core over approximately five days.

 - 5. Coating

 After the preparatory lacquer has dried, colored lacquer is applied on top with a paintbrush.
-In order to make the patterns stand out, coating is carried out with colored lacquers that have a strong contrast, such as yellow and black.
+In order to make the patterns stand out, a coat of colored lacquer with a strong contrast, such as yellow or black is applied.

 - 6. Coloring

-A pattern is drawn with color lacquers scattered in a checkered state, and brilliance is produced by coloring in accompaniment with the color tone of the kara-nuri.
-The colored lacquer that is mainly used is a mixture of red and green known as ryosaishiki (double-color mix).
-The unique pattern of kara-nuri is produced by coloring.
-A calm color tone is achieved by further applying clear, dark reddish-brown lacquer over the patterns.
+A scattered checkered pattern is drawn with color lacquer including the color tones of kara nuri which begins to produce a brilliance.
+The colored lacquer that is mainly used is a mixture of red and green.
+The coloring produces the unique pattern of kara nuri.
+A subdued color tone is further achieved by applying clear, dark reddish-brown lacquer over top of the patterns.

 - 8. Overcoating

-Depending on the colors used for finishing, such as red lacquer or sugurome lacquer, the names vary between red finishing, black finishing and wax finishing.
-Overcoating is applied thickly with a paintbrush.
+Depending on the color used for finishing, like red lacquer or sugurome lacquer, the name that the item is called will vary.
+Overcoating is applied heavily with a paintbrush.

 - 9. Polishing

-Articles are repeatedly polished with oil polishing powder into which polishing powder is mixed with canola oil, and the polished marks are further refined.
-Once polishing has been finished, the pieces are completely wiped off to ensure that no oil content remains.
+After the rough polishing process, the pieces are repeatedly polished again but with oil polishing powder which is made by mixing canola oil and polishing powder.
+Once the polishing is done, the pieces are completely wiped off to ensure that no oil content remains.

-Finally, the pieces are finished with wax-colored lacquer for polishing.
-Charcoal coated with wax-colored lacquer is used to repeatedly polish and wipe off, little by little, to produce gloss and complete the articles.
+Charcoal that has been coated with wax-colored lacquer is used to repeatedly polish and wipe off the piece little by little to produce a glossy look.